mvcisback/SSLVC/report/report.md

 One last application that we can think of is to be able to perform supervised source separation.
-Since we already have a dictionary of Eigen faces and speeches for every user, we can simply scan the whole video frames and signals to extract ones face and speech by finding the best match between the signals and the corresponding Eigen values.
+Since we already have a dictionary of Eigen faces and speeches for every user, we can simply scan the whole video frames and signals to extract one's face and speech by finding the best match between the signals and the corresponding Eigen values.
 This idea of unconstrained source separation has already been extensively investigated on video content analysis and sound recognitions in [8].